-Semaglutide vs Tirzepatide: Which Medical Weight Loss Option Is Right for You?
+Semaglutide vs Tirzepatide for Medical Weight Loss

-What are Semaglutide and Tirzepatide?
+What Are Semaglutide and Tirzepatide?

-Written by the Sota Wellness Clinical Team
+Written by the SOTA Wellness Clinical Team

 At this point, you want clarity.
 You have seen semaglutide.
-You have seen tirzepatide.Both promise weight loss results.
-But choosing the wrong one can slow progress rather than help.
+You have seen tirzepatide.
+Both are discussed often for weight loss, but choosing the wrong option can slow progress rather than help.

 This is where understanding how your body works matters.

-You’ll know how each supports weight loss and how medical providers decide which option fits your metabolism, health history and long-term goals.
+In this guide, you will see the main differences between semaglutide and tirzepatide.
+You will also see how each medication may support weight loss and how medical providers decide which option fits your metabolism, health history and long-term goals.

-How Do Semaglutide and Tirzepatide Work in the Body?
+How Semaglutide and Tirzepatide Work

 Semaglutide as a GLP-1 Receptor Agonist